 Following the Determination of Significance, the next step in the SEQR process is Scoping, which is no longer optional.
 The ILDC is committed to conducting public scoping for this GEIS in order to identify and address public issues and concerns.
 The purpose of this Scoping Document is to identify the important environmental impacts that are to be considered in the DGEIS.
 The DGEIS is a broader, more general environmental assessment than a site or project specific EIS, that discusses the logic and rationale for potential site development.
-A virtual public scoping session will be held to gather public input on specific areas for study in the DGEIS.
-Substantive comments received during the public scoping session will be incorporated in the final written scope.
+A virtual public scoping session was held on May 18, 2021 to gather public input on specific areas for study in the DGEIS.
+Substantive comments received during the public scoping session were incorporated in the final written scope.